gilmandelbaum/analysis-pipeline-for-optogenetics_ex/README.md

 It is recommended to install it in a separate conda environment.

-The papermill.execute function in the [optogenetics_Papermill.ipynb notebook](https://github.com/gilmandelbaum/analysis-pipeline-for-optogenetics_ex/tree/master/papermill_and_helper_functions)calls upon a specific kernel called optogenetics_env.
+The papermill.execute function in the [optogenetics_Papermill.ipynb notebook](https://github.com/gilmandelbaum/analysis-pipeline-for-optogenetics_ex/tree/master/papermill_and_helper_functions) calls upon a specific kernel called optogenetics_env.

 Here are some simple commands you can run in the terminal to get going.